Ireland is my home country and it’s a great country to be a tourist in. Our hospitality sector sets high standards both for produce and service.

 The Ireland I’ll be referring to in this post is the Republic of Ireland.

 Visa: Visa-free travel is in place for citizens of EU/EEA countries and for a number of other countries including USA and Canada.
 Please see the Department of Foreign Affairs website for further information on visa requirements.
-The Republic of Ireland is not part of the Schengen Zone.
+The Republic of Ireland is not part of the Schengen Area.

 Language: Irish may be the first official language but everyone speaks English, the second official language.
 The second-most spoken language in Ireland is Polish.
 For a humorous look at language in Ireland check out my blog post on Irish Slang.